Piascone/Il-Barot/README.md

 If U have some tip about that write me here...

-It should be a good thinks to integrate also a few php features
+It should be a good thing to integrate also a few php features

 Thanks